pradeep-shiriyannavar/Airline-Price-prediction-Packaging-ML/README.md

-# ✈️ Airline Price Prediction API (Dockerized – MLOps Ready)
+# ✈️ Airline Price Prediction API

 A production-ready Machine Learning API for predicting airline ticket prices using a trained regression model.